 Aleksandra Biktimirova (she/her) is a researcher of islamic feminisms, Muslim theology in different societies, and local women’s history in Tatarstan.
 The main themes in her research interests are gender, muslim women, and relationships between discourses of power and marginality.

-This conversation will be documented by artist Simi Ruotsalainen.
-Simi’s work will be visible on our website after the conversation has been live streamed.
+This conversation was documented by artist Simi Ruotsalainen.
+Simi’s work is visible below.

 Simi Ruotsalainen (they/them) is media-artist, photographer, and independent filmmaker from Finland.
 Their deepest interest in art lies in everything related to people and human life, and their relationship with their environment.
 One of their special goals as artist is to visualise intimate feelings, emotions, and life experiences of people by portraying them outside to reflect the inside.
 Simi Ruotsalainen considers their art to be a form of activism.
 The reoccuring themes in their art are often related in Northern and Arctic life, environmental issues, gender, and feminism.